Undivided Resources

 Special needs trusts are typically created in conjunction with a special needs attorney, which can cost anywhere from $2,000–$5,000 (you may consider asking the attorney you choose if they will consider setting up a payment plan).
 None of the lawyers that our staff consulted recommended setting up a special needs trust without the help of a lawyer — it’s a complicated document, and it’s easy to make mistakes.
 In addition, a special needs trust is just one piece of overall estate planning.

-Here's advice from estate lawyer Brianna Davidson Jarrett about hiring a lawyer:
+Here's advice from estate lawyer Brianna Davidson Jarrett about hiring legal assistance:

 Third-party trusts